taupiqueur/chrome-shortcuts/docs/manual.md

 --- | --- | --- | --- | ---
 `addTabToReadingList` | Add selected tabs to your reading list | | | `⌥ KeyD`

+> [!NOTE]
-**Note**: If Chrome notifications are enabled, Shortcuts will show you a message for pages added to your reading list.
+> If Chrome notifications are enabled,
+> Shortcuts will show you a message for pages added to your reading list.

 ### Folders